triestpa/koa-joi-validate/README.md

 A tiny module to provide Joi validation middleware within a Koa server.

-Calling the module allows you to easily generate [Koa]https://github.com/koajs/koa) middleware to validate incoming requests using [Joi](https://github.com/hapijs/joi).
+Calling the module allows you to easily generate [Koa](https://github.com/koajs/koa) middleware to validate incoming requests using [Joi](https://github.com/hapijs/joi).

-> This module is in mid-development, I built it in order to allow utility class from another in-development app to be reusable across different projects.
-I don't really recommend using it in your projects yet, since it has not yet been fully tested.
-It will likely be ready within a few weeks.

 ### Install